Change Location

 Select your country below for local telephone numbers and guide prices

-Our Covid-19 Guarantee.
+Book with confidence.
 Find out more

-Without doubt, the best way to start researching your holiday is to talk to one of our safari specialists.
 Safaris are highly specialist trips designed for clients with very different expectations and demands.
 Our team have worked across the continent as professional safari guides and camp managers, or we are simply passionate Africa travellers – we will be able to break down the different areas and refine the search for you.
 Only then is using the internet a good idea – you need to have a basic knowledge of the different destinations before you start researching on the super-web!

+Many of our clients phone up asking, ‘What game will I see?’
+The first thing to note here is that we are a company that specializes in getting you into the thick of it all wherever you go, so please do not worry about seeing game – we guarantee it!
 The reality is that the wildlife species found across the vast majority of ‘Safari Africa’ are essentially the same.
 Getting technical, there are different species in East Africa and Southern Africa, but overall the predators and big game animals are the same across all the countries where we operate safaris.
 However, if you are passionate about particular species, by all means let us know!
 There are certain camps that are better for lion, for elephant, or for rare species such as African wild dog, for example.

 East Africa